 ‘The Modern Prometheus’ repeatedly places Mary in situations where she is sexually objectified, and where she must be rescued, protected or cared for.
 In one scene, designed to establish Byron as unable to control his own desires and urges, Methos must stop him from molesting an unconscious Mary.
-Despite this and similar transgressions, back in the present day Methos tries to convince Duncan to spare Byron’s life, explaining that ‘he’s a genius … how can you think like that, write like that – without being larger than life?’.
+Despite repeated, predatory behaviour, back in the present day Methos tries to convince Duncan to spare Byron’s life, explaining that ‘he’s a genius … how can you think like that, write like that – without being larger than life?’.
 Mary’s authorship is, in contrast, markedly more mundane.
 When Methos, in 1816, asks her why she has not finished her ghost story, she responds: ‘Lord Byron’s words are things that will live forever.
 What have I to offer in such company?’
 Methos replies: ‘Your heart.
 Your dreams.
 Your nightmares’.
 Where Byron is a mad genius whose inspiration is ‘larger than life’, Mary’s creativity comes from everyday tragedy and experience; like many female artists portrayed on screen, she is inevitably ‘weighed down by myths of suffering, victimization, and failure’ (Bingham 10).

 Though most time-travel narratives treat Mary Shelley as a tragic accessory to Frankenstein, observant rather than inspired, not all portray her as a love interest.
 Some productions from the 2000s and 2010s can actually be seen to react against popular postfeminist backlash.
 In these retellings, Shelley assists the main character in practical or intellectual ways.
-Although many fictionalised versions of famous writers, including Charles Dickens (Simon Callow), William Shakespeare (Dean Lennox Kelly) and Agatha Christie (Fenella Woolgar), have made cameo appearances in Doctor Who (UK 1963– 89, 2005– ), Shelly has not, but she does appear in numerous transmedia supplements to the series, , including Stephen Marley’s novel Managra (1995), the 2008 comic story ‘The Creative Spark’ (first published in the trading card magazine Doctor Who: Battles in Time), and a series of audio adventures from Big Finish Productions: ‘Mary’s Story’ (part three of The Company of Friends (2009)), ‘Silver Turk’ (2011), ‘Army of Death’ (2011) and ‘The Witch from the Well’ (2011).
+Although many fictionalised versions of famous writers, including Charles Dickens (Simon Callow), William Shakespeare (Dean Lennox Kelly) and Agatha Christie (Fenella Woolgar), have made cameo appearances in Doctor Who (UK 1963– 89, 2005– ), Shelly has not, but she does appear in numerous transmedia supplements to the series, including Stephen Marley’s novel Managra (1995), the 2008 comic story ‘The Creative Spark’ (first published in the trading card magazine Doctor Who: Battles in Time), and a series of audio adventures from Big Finish Productions: ‘Mary’s Story’ (part three of The Company of Friends (2009)), ‘Silver Turk’ (2011), ‘Army of Death’ (2011) and ‘The Witch from the Well’ (2011).
 These plays reveal that Shelley was one of the Doctor’s companions, and ‘Mary’s Story’ offers a fictionalised version of the inspiration for Frankenstein.

 In this retelling, the gathering at Villa Diodati is interrupted by the arrival of a badly burned Eighth Doctor (Paul McGann) who only manages to announce himself as ‘Doctor Frankenstein’ before collapsing, seemingly dead.
 At Percy’s (Anthony Glennon) suggestion, the group decides to test Galvani’s theories of electrical current on his body before they bury it.
 Their experiment is interrupted when the electricity jump-starts the Doctor’s regeneration process, sending him running off into the stormy night.
 Mary (Julie Cox) bravely chases after him, and following a convoluted series of events she agrees to join the Doctor as his ‘entirely platonic’ companion – a disavowal clearly made necessary by Shelley’s past appearances in the genre.
 Mary’s first meeting with the Doctor, as well as their subsequent time-travel adventures, prompt her to write Frankenstein.
 Here the show’s depiction of Shelley comes close to the ingenious ‘mother’ figure envisioned by feminist critics, with an important caveat.
 Though the Doctor is lavish in his praise of Mary’s intellect and writing ability, he is of course the star of the series.
 His is thus the genius the story privileges, and it is his life that ultimately inspires Frankenstein.